kenkono/manual/fastlane_bitrise.md

 ./gradlew assembleRelease
 ```

-Note: Keep your `my-upload-key.keystore` because you should use this one next update(make .apk)
+Note: Keep your `my-upload-key.keystore`(Do not be lost) because you should use this one next update.

 You can see .apk file at `android/app/build/outputs/apk/release`

-Then go to the Google play console and CREATE APPLICATION with using that .apk file.
+Then go to the Google play console and CREATE APPLICATION with using this .apk file.

 If error happen invalid certificate, please check `signingConfig signingConfigs.release` is valid

 ### (Note)Check the fingerprint at .apk file